SM Mall of Asia: SM Mall of Asia Arena

-Concert Grounds
+Concert grounds

 The Mall of Asia concert grounds, also called the Mall of Asia parking grounds when there is no event, are public spaces located west of the E-com Center buildings that are used to hold mass gatherings, primarily concerts.
 When there is no event, the venue is used as a parking lot to accommodate employees of the E-com Center buildings, as well as mall guests.
-The concert grounds comprise two complex blocks: one that can accommodate about 30,000 persons, and another that will bring the capacity to about 80,000.

 The venue was the site of the Close-Up Forever Summer concert deaths that occurred in May 2016.

 Amidst the COVID-19 pandemic in the Philippines which led cinemas to be closed since March 2020, SM Cinema opened up a drive-in cinema at this venue on September 9, 2020.
 It is the second drive-in-cinema in the country after SM City Pampanga.

+The concert grounds formerly comprised two complex blocks: one that could accommodate about 30,000 persons, and another that brought the capacity to about 80,000.
+However, a portion of the southern block =of the grounds were utilized for the construction of the Lanson Place hotel, decreasing the size of the concert grounds.

 SMX Convention Center Manila

-The SMX Convention Center Manila (formerly Maitrade Expo and Convention Center) (Project Name: MAITrade) is the Philippines' largest privately run exhibition and convention center.
+The SMX Convention Center Manila (formerly MAITrade Expo and Convention Center) is the Philippines' largest privately run exhibition and convention center.